 (3) Every person making any claim under this section shall give or send to the Corporation notice of his claim in the prescribed form, and containing the prescribed particulars of the bill of sale, mortgage, charge, lien, pledge, interest, trust, encumbrance, or claim of ownership, and only such part of the amount due in respect of the delivery to which the claim relates as has not been paid to other persons at the time of the receipt of the notice by the Corporation may be paid to the claimant.

-[Section 34 amended by No. 96 of 1985 s.
+[Section 34 amended: No. 96 of 1985 s.
 22; No. 11 of 1995 s.
 12.]

 35. Encumbrances on title to potatoes, grower etc. to notify Corporation etc. of